ujagaga/180_deg_clock/README.md

 ## Local time server

 Using internet NTP server is accurate, but only shows UTC time.
-Adjusting for daylight savings can be tricky in an embedded device like ESP8266, so I wrote a simple python script to serve local time on a custom port.
+Adjusting for daylight savings can be tricky in an embedded device like ESP8266, so I wrote a simple python script to broadcast local time on a custom UDP port.
 It can be deployed on any computer on local network, so the clock can synchronize when ever this computer is online.
+The server broadcasts the number of seconds passed in the current day, so you only need to run it one per day.
 It's only dependency is Python3.

 ## Status